Big Match: History

 Annual Big matches are played between two rival school cricket teams in Sri Lanka.
 Most of these matches are held at the end of the first school term, typically in March.
-Big Matches are not only competitions between schools but also serve as gatherings for alumni, known as "old boys."
+Big Matches are not only competitions between schools but also serve as gatherings for alumni, known as "Old Boys."
 Many of these encounters have been played for several years, many over 100 years old.

 The oldest known big match is the Battle of the Blues (Colombo) cricket encounter, played between S. Thomas' College, Mount Lavinia and Royal College, Colombo since 1879.
 The Battle of the Maroons (Kandy) has been played between Dharmaraja College, Kandy, and Kingswood College, Kandy.
 It is the oldest cricket match series in the central province and the second oldest in Sri Lanka, having been played since 1893.
-The Battle of the Blues (Matara) has been played between St. Thomas' College, Matara, and St. Servatius' College Matara since 1900.
+The Battle of the Blues Ruhuna(Matara) has been played between St. Thomas' College, Matara, and St. Servatius' College Matara since 1900.